Skip to content

 Table of Contents

 When you are selling a business, it is a good idea to document the key terms of the business.
-Being able to document those essential terms will smoothen the process of the proposed transaction and help all parties stay in the loop.
+Being able to document those essential terms will streamline the process of the proposed transaction and help all parties stay informed.
 A ‘heads of agreement’ is one way to set out those essential terms before reaching a final agreement.
-This article will outline what a heads of agreement looks like, and offer some guidance on when to use one when selling a business.
+This article outlines what a heads of agreement looks like and offers guidance on when to use one when selling a business.

 What is a Heads of Agreement?